With all the busyness, hustle and bustle around the Christmas season, my gift to you is a moment to relax and smile with a sweet poem.

 - Get some extra sleep!
 Seriously, being sleep-deprived simply makes you cranky.
 When you’re cranky, your buttons or “triggers” get pushed a lot quicker.
 Does every single detail have to be picture-perfect?
 Not in my book.
 If I don’t get everything dusted perfectly, so what?
 Let some things go in order to get enough sleep.
 You and your family will be glad you did.
 (Need to criticize my housekeeping?
 Sparky, get a dust rag while you’re at it.
 Capiche?)

 Holidays in and of themselves are immensely stressful because we get this idea in our heads of how they “should be” instead of how they really are.
 When it comes to the holidays, what I want and what actually happens are always two different things.

 It’s okay.
 Really.
 Give yourself permission to let the holidays flow and let go of expectations.

 Remember, the holidays are supposed to have an element of fun in them.
 They aren’t supposed to be stressful and serious and head-busting.
 Taking a few moments for “monkey business” of some sort can take an immense load off of you.

 If you need some extra help to manage your stress during the holidays, please get Peaceful Ease Aromatherapy Roller Ball.
 It’s made with beautiful pure essential oils to help you manage anxiety and depression as well as the short-term stress that happens during the holiday season.

 For long term stress, get Stress Support Aromatherapy Roller Ball.
-This is the exact same thing as Traveler’s Tonic, but I realized that calling it Stress Support made more sense.
-Same thing – better name.
-It’s meant as a tonic when you endure chronic stress.
+It’s meant to be a tonic when you endure chronic stress.